Parasgupta44/parasgupta44.github.io/README.md

-## A simple portfolio site build using Gatsby.
+## A simple portfolio site built using Gatsby.

 Theme by [santosfrancisco](https://github.com/santosfrancisco).
 Go to the [site](https://guptaparas.in/).

+---

+Development happens on `dev` and once the deployment has to be rolled out, the build is pushed to `master`.

 ---